guest post by susan macfarlane, registered dietitian nutritionist

 As a Registered Dietitian specializing in weight loss and bariatric nutrition, a week doesn’t go by where a client doesn’t ask me why his weight loss has plateaued.
 The client tells me he is exercising, watching his portions, avoiding sweets, and tracking his diet, so what gives?
 Why won’t the scale budge?

-How We Lose, Maintain, and re(Gain) Weight
+How We Lose, Maintain, And Regain Weight

 A highly sophisticated system involving a feedback loop between your brain, digestive tract, muscles, fat tissue, and organs is used to regulate your food intake and balance your weight.
 However, this system can be overridden by what’s called the “pleasure pathway” where we seek out energy-rich foods that stimulate the reward centre in our brain, even when we are physiologically not hungry (1).
 Combine this with an obesogenic environment that favours low activity, calorie-rich foods, high stress and inadequate sleep and it’s unsurprising that so many people struggle to maintain their weight!